-The Center for Systems Neuroscience brings together our faculty from across the campuses and the disciplines.
+The University-wide Center for Systems Neuroscience (CSN) brings together our faculty from across the campuses and the disciplines.
 It has a strong partnership with the Graduate Program for Neuroscience and is housed in the new Rajen Kilachand Center for Integrated Life Sciences & Engineering.
 The Director of the Center (CSN) is Dr. Michael Hasselmo, member of the American Academy of Sciences and leader in Learning and Memory.

 The Boston University Alzheimer’s Disease Center was established in 1996 and is one of 31 Alzheimer’s Disease Centers funded by the National Institute on Aging.
 Our goal is to help reduce the human and economic costs associated with Alzheimer’s disease through the advancement of knowledge.
 The three primary missions of our Center are: 1) to conduct and facilitate cutting-edge Alzheimer’s disease research; 2) to enhance clinical care for Alzheimer’s disease patients and their families and 3) to provide education regarding Alzheimer’s disease to both professional and lay audiences in the greater Boston area and beyond.
 Research themes include genetic and environmental risk factors and risk assessment for Alzheimer’s disease and other dementias, neuropathological diagnosis and clinicopathological studies, translational methods and advanced technologies, and NIH and industry sponsored clinical trials focused on the prevention and treatment of Alzheimer’s disease.